loliGothicK/mitama-dimensional/docs/UserManual/basic-concepts.md

 ## TL;DR

-`mitama::quantity_t` is a class template that is represents a dimensional quantity. quantity_t has units as a phantom type.
+`mitama::quantity_t` is a class template that is represents dimensional quantity. quantity_t has units as a phantom type.
 It can handle rational exponents like $m ^ {2/3}$ as a unit.